 If we are going to deploy Base-8 devices in our existing network, it is possible to have Base-12 and Base-8 connectivity at the same time as long as we do not mix them in the same link.
 On one hand, it is not wise to use conversion module between Base-12 and Base-8 devices, because the added cost and increased insertion loss will surpass the benefits it can brought.
 As mentioned before, the two systems are not interchangeable since they usually have different connector configurations and have unequal attachment requirements.
 Therefore, special care should be given when managing the data canter physical layer infrastructure, to ensure that the Base-12 and Base-8 components are used separately.

 When a new technology comes out as a new option for us, we need to decide whether to change or not.
 In terms of the discussion on Base-12 and Base-8 systems, after listening to voices from different sides, the key factors are still determined by own specific needs.
 If we decided to move to the new technology, the following question is how to realize the best migration.
-Having comprehensive understanding of the solutions and products vendors supply will never be a bad choice.
+Having comprehensive understanding of the solutions and products that vendors supply will never be a bad choice.

 Originally posted on: https://goo.gl/rITPWa